Photo: Bella Bridesmaids Freehold/Marquee Studio

 Dressy, elegant, and chic without being too over the top.

-The cocktail attire dress code trips many people up, partly because it’s so flexible.
+The cocktail attire dress code can be confusing, partly because it’s so flexible.
 Cocktail attire means dressy but not too dressy.

 Cocktail attire is dressier than business casual.
 It’s fancier than the dressy casual dress code and a step above semi-formal attire.
 Yet, it’s not as fancy as the black-tie optional or black-tie dress code.